-Imple ementation ı Year Relative Action Lead Year 1 Year 2 Year 3 Year 4 Year 5 Cost Technical Assistance Increase enforcement of illegal DDND Additional staff time will be required to pursue enforcement of illegal dumping. dumping and install monitoring network.
-DPNR \$\$ Staff time to install and monitor monitoring equipment and funding to purchase and maintain equipment.
-Mitigate known solid waste and \A/B / A Inspection and evaluation of identified hazardous waste sites. hazardous sites.
-WMA \$\$ Develop plans and strategies to remediate known hazardous sites.
+Imple mentation Year Relative Action Lead Year 1 Year 2 Year 3 Year 4 Year 5 Cost Technical Assistance In cases where relocation is not possible, design and installation of stormwater BMPs may be necessary to prevent pollution from runoff.
+Increase enforcement of illegal dumping and install monitoring DPNR \$\$ Additional staff time will be required to pursue enforcement of illegal dumping.
+Staff time to install and monitor monitoring equipment and funding to network. purchase and maintain equipment.
+Mitigate known solid waste and WMA Inspection and evaluation of identified hazardous waste sites. hazardous sites. \$\$ Develop plans and strategies to remediate known hazardous sites.